How to Become a Maternity Nurse

 The work environments and responsibilities of maternity nurses vary greatly based on certification level and training:

-- RNs are responsible for planning and delivering patient care in labor and delivery units, operating rooms and nurseries.
+- RNs are responsible for planning and delivering patient care in labor and delivery units, operating rooms and nurseries and are the backbone of most maternity units.

 - Advanced practice nurses (NPs, CNSs and CNMs) are found in many outpatient settings, including community health centers, obstetric medical offices and private practices.
 Many also work as educators, policy makers and researchers.